Blog · Review Essay · Last reviewed June 16, 2026

 The AI-Age Reading

 Read in 2026, Reality+ is less a VR prophecy than an AI-governance book in disguise.
 Generative AI has made digital objects more fluent, social, adaptive, and institutionally useful.
 A synthetic image can damage a reputation.
 A chatbot memory can shape attachment.
 A model-generated summary can become a record.
 An agent can spend money, file a ticket, send a message, or alter a database.
-A simulated person can create real grief or real fraud.
+A simulated persona can create real grief or real fraud.

 That distinction matters for companion AI and agentic systems.
 Users may not need to believe a model is conscious for a relationship to become real in its consequences.
 The attachment, disclosure, habit, dependency, and trust are human realities.
 The model's inner life remains unsettled.
 Governance has to handle both facts at once.